-English planning has been adapted to meet the challenges on return to school.
-In particular, to remind children of spellings, grammar and punctuation they had forgotten and to encourage children to begin to write at length again (building resilience).
+English planning has been adapted to meet the challenge of helping children to retain and extend their learning.
+In particular, to ensure children are secure in spellings, grammar and punctuation and to encourage children to begin to write at length (building resilience).
 Special theme days such as a visit from a dragon (through Teach Rex) inspired the children in their creative and newspaper writing.
 Links to Christian Aid campaigns where the children wrote letters to our MP were successful in addressing these challenges.
 We will continue to find these opportunities to add inspiration and deeper meaning to our work in English.